GooseMod/OpenAsar/faq.md

 Compared to Discord's original, OpenAsar is <2% of the size.
 This is because when rewriting we remove NPM dependencies with our own custom code for more performance and efficiency.
 These are replaced with custom polyfills (compatible replacements).

 ### What is Quickstart?
-Quickstart skips a few Discord features like the splash screen and waiting for updates in favour of speed.
+Quickstart "skips" a few Discord features like the splash screen and waiting for updates in favour of speed.
 It is currently experimental and not fully recommended for normal use.

-### Does OpenAsar support X mod?
-Most likely, yes!
-OpenAsar is known to widely support BD, PC, GM, and others.
-It's very unlikely to cause any issues with your mods.

-### This didn't speed up Discord that much for me?
-If OpenAsar wasn't that much faster (in term of startup time) you likely already have a good PC.
-OpenAsar speeds up most for lower-end PCs, especially those without an SSD.
-You will likely still notice a subtle (~1.2x) difference.

 ### Is this 100% original?
 No, and depends on your definition.
 By original if you mean all of this is rewritten, not containing any original Discord code - not yet but we hope for v2.0.
 If you mean original by design, etc. - no, as we have to follow Discord APIs to maintain compatibility.